Gateways

 - Providing tooling and infrastructure to coordinate with the

-- Determining which
+Client - Determining which

-to use from the available list in the session
+Supplierto use from the available list in the session

 Gateway Application

-A Gateway Application is one where the Gateway
+A Gateway Application is one where the Gateway takes full onus, on behalf of

-interactions to access the
+Clients to manage all onchain Application interactions to access the

-Network.
+Pocket Supplier Network.
 Agreements (authentication, payments, etc) between

-services will comes from the Application
+onchain Supplier services will comes from the Applications stake, which

-is now maintained by the Gateway
+is now maintained by the Gateway.

 It is responsible for: